 Patagonia Down Shirt* with 23andMe logo.
 A jacket which provides adequate insulation for around the town use in the SF Bay Area.
 Allows me to show my company spirit and my wife thinks it looks better than the combination of the above items.
 The Patagonia Micro Puff Hoody using PlumaFill insulation would be better for back country use thanks to it’s superior water resistance.
 The Montbell inner down jacket continues to be the price performance champ, and Uniqlo’s down jacket is a good alternative for someone on a tight budget.

-Boss Blazer Jacket*.
-Used when going out and it’s appropriate to be wearing something more dressy than a hoodie, but a full suit is too formal.
-I often wear the blazer over my tee-shirt rather than taking a more traditional “outdoor” jacket.
+Boss Blazer Jacket used when going out and it’s appropriate to be wearing something more dressy than a hoodie, but a full suit is too formal.
+On cool evenings I sometimes wear the blazer over my shirt rather than taking a more traditional “outdoor” jacket.

 Boss Wool Suit slim/european cut in suit cover bag.
 Fits me perfectly though not bespoken.
 First suit that I wear rather than the suit wearing me.
 Light enough that it’s usable in the summer.
 I use it anytime I need to be very dressed up: weddings, funerals, special nights out on the town.
 Have two ties… one that is “serious” and one that is “fun”